s-nakaoka/choreonoid-doc/en/basics/timebar.rst

  * - MediaItem
    - Item that stores media data, such as video.

 To try the time bar operations described below, prepare some sequence data items beforehand.
-For example, as introduced in Example of the SR1Walk Project, load the SR1Walk project and press the simulation start button to generate simulation results as an item named "AISTSimulator-SR1".
+For example, as introduced in  :ref:`basics_project_sr1walk` , load the SR1Walk project and press the simulation start button to generate simulation results as an item named "AISTSimulator-SR1".
 Because this is an item of the above BodyMotionItem type, time axis operations can be performed on this item.

 Associating Sequence Data